 Momentum Cache is saying "No Battery Detected" but I have a desktop.

-Storage Executive will always give this message when using a desktop system but there is absolutely nothing to worry about.
-Basically, it's looking for a laptop battery and if it can't find one (as it won't for any desktop PC) it gives that message.
+Storage Executive will always give this message when using a desktop system.
+Basically, it's looking for a laptop battery and if it can't find one (as it won't for any desktop PC) it gives this message.

 What happens if a system loses power while Momentum Cache is enabled?